shizunge/endlessh-go/README.md

 The dashboard visualizes data for the selected time range.

 The IP addresses are clickable and link you to the [ARIN](https://www.arin.net/) database.

+## Issues

+If you have any problems with or questions about this image, please contact me through a [GitHub issue][ https://github.com/shizunge/endlessh-go/issues]